 I purchased the print version of the PMBOK Guide from the PMI store.

-The price was 49 USD after a 50% discount and the Agile guide was free with purchase for PMI members.
-After receiving the package, I opened the cover and on the first page I found the following notice:
+The price was 49 USD after a 50% discount.
+After receiving the package, I opened the cover and found the following notice on the first page:

 I hope you get the idea.

-The pages of the book are gray, it looks cheap, and reading it was not a good experience.
+The pages are gray, it looks cheap, and reading the book was not a good experience.

-Anyway, let’s discuss the structure and the changes in the PMBOK Guide 6th edition.
+Anyway, let’s discuss the structural changes to the PMBOK Guide 6th edition.

 Structure of the PMBOK Guide

-The 6th edition of the PMBOK Guide is divided into three sections:
+The PMBOK Guide is divided into three sections:

 - A Guide to the Project Management Body of Knowledge